Bournemouth beach: Woman dies and another seriously injured after stabbing | ITV News

 Bournemouth beach: Woman dies and another seriously injured after stabbing

-Police have launched a murder investigation after a woman has died after being stabbed on a beach in Bournemouth.
+A murder investigation is underway after a woman was stabbed to death on a beach in Bournemouth.

-Dorset Police said they were called to reports two women, both from Poole, had been stabbed on Durley Chine Beach around 11.45pm on Friday.
+Dorset Police were called to reports that two people have been stabbed on Durley Chine Beach at 11.42pm on Friday 24 May.

-A 34-year-old woman was pronounced dead at the scene while a 38-year-old was taken to hospital with very serious injuries.
+A 34-year-old woman from Poole was pronounced dead at the scene, while a 38-year-old woman, also from Poole, was taken to hospital with very serious injuries.

+People are being told to expect an increased police presence in the area over the next few days.

-Superintendent Gavin House said: “Our thoughts are with the loved ones of the woman who very tragically lost her life.
+Superintendent Gavin House, of Dorset Police, said: "Our thoughts are with the loved ones of the woman who very tragically lost her life.

 "Officers are searching the area, but no arrests have been made at this time.
 A full and detailed investigation is underway.